 Diagnosis: Laurence-Moon-Biedl syndrome

-Kamdyn is now 3 years old.
-She’s been registered for adoption for over 2 years, during which time her development has been followed closely.
+Kamdyn has been registered for adoption for over 2 years, during which time her development has been followed closely.
 She continues to make significant developmental progress as her medical needs are addressed and corrected.

 Kamdyn has Laurence-Moon-Biedl syndrome.
 She is affected by this syndrome in the following ways: She has an additional finger on her right hand; her uterus and right ovary has been removed; Hydronephrosis of the left kidney that has been surgically addressed and astigmatism.
 She is receiving excellent medical care and remains under the supervision of doctors to ensure that all her needs are addressed as they arise.
 The surgeon has recommended additional minor surgical procedures, but feels that this could best be done in the US and has recommended that a suitable adoptive family be found for the child in order for her final medical needs to be addressed.